Genaker/laragento/README.md

-# Laragento Laravel Magento Micro services
+# Laragento Laravel Magento Microservices

 Magento 2 has legacy code based on abandoned **Zend Framework 1** with really ugly ORM on top of outdated **Zend_DB**.
 Zend_DB is not even in the latest version.